 In 1999 they celebrated 50 years of marriage with their relatives and close friends in Birch Bay.

 Val and Bob later purchased a small home in Thousand Palms, California where they spent their winters.
 There they entertained, socialized, golfed and had brunch with friends on New Year’s Day after which they would tour the cemetery where celebrities were interred, including Frank Sinatra, to see the extravagant holiday decorations on their graves.

 In retirement she enjoyed golfing (in two leagues and celebrating not one but two holes in one), serving as president of the Birch Bay Village Women’s Club, entertaining, gardening, socializing with many friends and traveling, especially the many cruises, including two through the Panama Canal.

 Happy hour was promptly at 5:00 p.m. daily followed by a delicious meal prepared by Val often using vegetables from her fabulous garden.

 In 2011 Val was diagnosed with dementia.
 In November 2015 they moved into an assisted living apartment in Bellingham, Washington.
 Their apartment was warm and comfortable and their meals were prepared in the facility’s dining room each day.
 Val eventually was moved in to the memory care unit and then to another memory care facility across the street that offered more in depth care.
 Bob visited her for hours each day.

 Val passed away quietly on November 12, 2019 in Bellingham, Washington, preceded in death by husband Bob.
 She is survived by their two adult children, four grandchildren and four great grandchildren.

-To send flowers to Valentina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Valentina Morrison, please visit our floral store.